wolverkz/restAPI/README.md

-# Project Name
-Newsweb Django REST Framework API
+# Newsweb Django REST Framework API

 ## Overview
 This website is a simple newsweb site where users can register, create newsletters with email notification, and articles.